IBM/dbb-git-migration-modeler/AdvancedInformation.md

 Additionally, if applications are already migrated to Git and use pipelines, but don't have an Application Descriptor file yet, and the development teams want to leverage its benefits, this creation process should be followed.

 A second command is shipped for this workflow.
-The [Refresh Application Descriptor script (Refresh-Application-Descriptor-Files.sh)](./src/scripts/Refresh-Application-Descriptor-Files.sh) facilitates the refresh process by rescanning the source code, initializing new or resetting the Application Descriptor files, and performing the assessment phase for all applications.
+The [Refresh Application Descriptor script](./src/scripts/Refresh-Application-Descriptor-Files.sh) facilitates the refresh process by rescanning the source code, initializing new or resetting the Application Descriptor files, and performing the assessment phase for all applications.
 The refresh of the Application Descriptor files must occur on the entire code base like on the initial assessment process.

 Like the other scripts, it requires the path to the DBB Git Migration Modeler configuration file as parameter.
 This configuration file can be created with the [Setup](#setting-up-the-dbb-git-migration-modeler-configuration) instructions.